- Difference Between SQL and PLSQL (Tabular)

 - Not beginner-friendly – Certain concepts in PL/SQL can become difficult for beginners to understand

 There are many differences between SQL and PL/SQL.
 SQL is a non-procedural language that executes a single query at a time whereas, PL/SQL is a procedural language and executes blocks of code at once which helps reduce traffic and increases processing speed.
-PL/SQL provides supports features such as variables, conditional (if-else statements), and iterative (loops such as for, while) constructs.
+PL/SQL provides support features such as variables, conditional (if-else statements), and iterative (loops such as for, while) constructs.
 SQL does not provide support for these features.
-PL/SQL also offers error and exception handling features that do not exist in SQL.
+PL/SQL also offers error and exception-handling features that do not exist in SQL.
 PL/SQL is used to write a programming block that has procedures, functions, triggers, packages, and variables within its syntax.
-On the other hand, SQL queries and commands are written using DDL (Data Definition Language), and DML (Data Manipulation Language).
+On the other hand, SQL queries and commands are written using DDL and DML.

 The bottom line is that adding a new skill to your portfolio is always a wise decision, as it enhances both your potential and your earnings.
 PL/SQL is SQL combined with some added procedural features and it performs all the things that SQL performs but on large volumes of data using procedures, functions, control structures, cursors, and triggers.
 SQL tells us what data is needed but does not specify how it can be retrieved.
 This is where PL/SQL comes into the picture.
 The advent of PL/SQL has enabled us to deal with complex SQL problems with ease which earlier were a pain in the neck.
 In this era, data is the new oil and managing data has been of prime importance, unlike any other time.
 This makes the use of PL/SQL integral for the functioning of many organizations.
 Knowledge of SQL and PL/SQL can prove quite handy.